MiGoller/ioBroker.merakicmx/README.md

 This adapter exposes a receiver for the [Cisco Meraki CMX Scanning API](https://documentation.meraki.com/MR/Monitoring_and_Reporting/Location_Analytics).
 The [Cisco Meraki CMX Scanning API](https://documentation.meraki.com/MR/Monitoring_and_Reporting/Location_Analytics) pushes location and analytics information for any wireless devices seen by your cloud managed [Cisco Meraki access points](https://meraki.cisco.com/products/wireless#models).

-Depending on the access points' feature sets the API pushes information for Wifi and bluetooth devices like BLE beacons, etc. .
+Depending on the access points' feature sets the API pushes information for Wifi and Bluetooth devices like BLE beacons, etc. .

 The adapter transforms the device information into ioBroker states.
 Any states will get updated typically in between 1 up to 2 minutes.

 ## Installation

-Right now you'll have to add the adapter to your ioBroker using a custom url pointing to the corresponding [GitHub](https://github.com/) repository at https://github.com/MiGoller/ioBroker.merakicmx/tree/master .
+Right now you'll have to add the adapter to your ioBroker using a custom URL pointing to the corresponding [GitHub](https://github.com/) repository at https://github.com/MiGoller/ioBroker.merakicmx/tree/master .

 The adapter does not incorporates any ioBroker Web or Socket adapters.
 The adapter creates a small dedicated web-service endpoint to be exposed to an public endpoint.